biometricITC/cPP-biometrics/input/Bio cPP.md

 Application note:

-The TOE may or may not counter the presentation attack during the enrollment.
-If the ST author requires the TOE to counter the attack during the enrollment, ST author should include relevant optional security requirement defined in “6.2 Optional Security Fundamental Requirements”.
+The TOE may or may not counter a presentation attack during enrollment.
+If the ST author requires the TOE to counter the attack during enrollment, ST author should include relevant optional security requirement defined in chapter 9.

 According to the \[ISO30107-3\], relevant criteria should be specified for each type of PAI. \[SD\] specifies PAIs used for attack and